AndresRobert/Phasil-Framework/README.md

     }
 }
 ````
-Sorry, just kidding, I was using an expired token:
+Sorry, just kidding, I was using an expired token XD:
 ````json
 {
     "status": "OK",